RobinWeitzel/nn-project/_posts/2019-05-22-move-explanatnios.md

 We ultimately failed?

 First off, our experiments up until this point worked great.
-Much more importantly, the available data is just not good enough fro training.
+Much more importantly, the available data is just not good enough for training.
 We have to few annotated games and most of the comments we have are unstructured, off-topic and very complex.

 ![tactical vs positional](../img/post_7_vis_1.PNG)